 ''' Add all the metadata from meta.exr to pixels.exr and write the # combined image to out.exr. oiiotool meta.exr pixels.exr --pastemeta -o out.exr '''

 --mosaic <size>

-Removes $w \times h$ images, dictated by the size, and turns them into a single image mosaic.
-Optional appended modifiers include:
+Removes $w \times h$ images from the stack, dictated by the size, and turns them into a single image mosaic - an image that comprises $w \times h$ "cells" each containing one of the constituent images.